Rgnf supported projects. Grant IS Rgnf - personal account. login to your personal account. If the Project was supported

 Form 1.
 Project Information (and Form 1en.
 Project Information in English).

-This includes the following: the name of the Project, the digital code of the area of knowledge, the main and additional codes of a scientific subject for the category of the Foundation, keywords, a project abstract and some other information that is automatically filled in based on the completion of other forms or conditions required to receive a grant.
+This includes the following: the name of the Project, the digital code of the area of knowledge, the main and additional codes of the scientific subject in the category of the Foundation, keywords, project abstract and some other information that is filled in automatically based on the completion of other forms or conditions necessary to receive a grant.

-All fields, including the title, are editable until the moment the application is certified with a signature, so many applicants write/edit the abstract last, so that it fully matches the content of other sections.
+All fields, including the title, are editable until the application is certified by signature, so many applicants write/edit the annotation last so that it completely coincides with the content of other sections.

-The Foundation sends the project for examination first of all to those experts whose specialization coincides with the main code of the discipline chosen by you according to the RFBR classifier.
-In addition, during the examination of projects, the compliance of the project topic with the main code of the classifier is taken into account, so take the choice of discipline seriously.
+The Foundation sends the project for examination primarily to those experts whose specialization coincides with the main discipline code you have chosen according to the RFBR classifier.
+In addition, when examining projects, the compliance of the project topic with the main classifier code is taken into account, so take your choice of discipline seriously.

-Some fields contain requirements for volume and content, for example, "Abstract" (maximum half a page, including briefly - relevance, significance level and scientific novelty of the study; expected results, their significance), "Keywords" (both single words and phrases are defined , denoting the design content as fully as possible: maximum 15 pieces, in lowercase characters, list separated by commas).
-Stick to them, be sure to follow the requirements.
-Let's say "additive technologies" would count as one keyword.
+Some fields contain requirements for volume and content, for example, “Abstract” (maximum half a page, including briefly the relevance, level of significance and scientific novelty of the study; expected results, their significance), “Key words” (both single words and phrases are defined , indicating the project content as fully as possible: maximum 15 pieces, lowercase characters, list separated by commas).
+Stick to them, be sure to complete them based on the requirements.
+Let's say “additive technologies” will be counted as one keyword.

-If the Foundation provides assistance to the project, the name and project abstract will be posted on the Foundation's resource, so if you claim a patentable research, then do not disclose its entire essence in the abstract.
+If the Foundation provides assistance to the project, the title and project abstract will be posted on the Foundation’s resource, so if you are declaring patentable research, do not disclose its entire essence in the abstract.

 Form 2.
-Information about the team member who applied for the Competition
+Information about the team member who submitted an application for the Competition

-After creating an application and inviting individuals to the project, such information is entered automatically based on the data from the personal card of all project members.
+When an application is created and individuals are invited to the project, such information is entered automatically based on data from the personal card of all project members.

-The data in the personal account must be filled in carefully, since it is they who will then be displayed in the form: participation in other projects, the scope of scientific research (keywords and codes for the RFBR category), achievements in the field of science (awards, grants, etc.).
-It is better if the scope of scientific research will fully or partially coincide with the theme of the submitted project.
+The data in your personal account must be filled out carefully, since this is what will later be displayed in the form: participation in other projects, field of scientific research (keywords and codes for the Russian Foundation for Basic Research category), achievements in the field of science (awards, grants, etc.).
+It is better if the scope of scientific research completely or partially coincides with the topic of the submitted project.

-Also, feel free to write about any awards or honors you've received in your research, even if it's a small award given to members of your organization.
-Any such information can create a positive opinion of the expert about the project participants and increase the expert assessment in terms of the possibility of completing the Project in the same composition at the stated time and in terms of the parameter describing the characteristics of the Project participants.
+In addition, do not hesitate to write about any awards and honors you have received for your research activities, even if it is a small award given to employees of your organization.
+Any such information can create a positive expert opinion about the project participants and increase the expert assessment based on the criterion of the possibility of completing the Project in an unchanged composition at the stated time and on the parameter describing the characteristics of the Project participants.

 Form 3.
-Data on the institution providing conditions for the implementation of design work (Organization)
+Information about the institution providing conditions for the implementation of design work (Organization)

-If your organization conducts research work and is registered with the Foundation, then a fully automatic filling is carried out when choosing an institution.
+If your organization conducts research work and is registered with the Foundation, then filling in is carried out completely automatically when selecting an institution.

 Form 4.
 Project content

-Undoubtedly, this is the most important part of your application, because it is here that the description of the problem, the relevance of the study, the analysis of the current stage of research, project tasks and goals, the novelty of the research from the point of view of science, the proposed methods and methods, the expected results, their importance from the standpoint of science and applied use, work plan, scientific background, publications of the Project participants, most closely related to it.
+Undoubtedly, this is the most important part of your application, because this is where the description of the problem, the relevance of the study, an analysis of the current stage of research, project tasks and goals, the novelty of the research from the point of view of science, the proposed methods and techniques, the expected results, their importance from the point of view of science will be reflected. science and applied use, work plan, scientific background, publications of Project participants most closely related to it.

-Before you start filling out these sections, think in detail what your scientific idea is, what you need to implement it, what methods will be used, what results they will allow you to get, what each grant participant will do in each year of its implementation.
-After there are no “white spots” left in your application for yourself, you can start writing wording for entering data into forms.
+Before you start filling out these sections, think through in detail what your scientific idea is, what is needed to implement it, what methods will be used, what results they will produce, what each grant participant will do in each year of its implementation.
+Once there are no “blank spots” left in your application for yourself, you can begin to write wording for entering data into the forms.

-The main principle of filling applications is understandability to the reader-expert.
-Of course, the expert will be a specialist in the same discipline as the proposed project, but there is no guarantee that he is fluent in your particular subject.
-In addition, there is no certainty that the expert will carefully and thoughtfully read your application, with a desire to understand some non-obvious wording.
-Therefore, try not to build complex sentences, but be sure to methodically and consistently describe everything that is planned to be done.
+The main principle of filling out applications is clarity for the expert reader.
+Of course, the expert will be a specialist in the same discipline as the proposed project, but there is no guarantee that he will be fluent in your specific topic.
+In addition, there is no confidence that the expert will carefully and thoughtfully read your application, with the desire to understand some non-obvious wording.
+Therefore, try not to build complex sentences, but be sure to methodically and consistently describe everything that you plan to do.
 Don't be afraid to repeat yourself!
-The expert will not evaluate the text rich in synonyms, and the repeated phrases on the subject of the project allow him to understand that it is still about the same subject.
-In addition, when writing the “relevance” and “novelty” sections, you can repeat not just an idea, but even a number of sentences.
+The expert will not evaluate a text rich in synonyms, and repeated phrases on the topic of the project allow him to understand that we are still talking about the same subject.
+In addition, when writing the “relevance” and “novelty” sections, you may repeat not just an idea, but even a series of proposals.

-In the section "Proposed approaches and methods, and their rationale for the implementation of the purpose and objectives of the research", a detailed description of the proposed research is required.
+The section “Proposed approaches and methods, and their rationale for realizing the goals and objectives of the research” requires a detailed description of the proposed research.
 This is the case when it is better to write everything thoroughly.
-As specified in the tender documentation, in this section “the form of presentation should enable the expert to assess the novelty of the Project idea, the compliance of research approaches and methods with the goals and objectives set, and the reliability of the results obtained.”
-For example, if the work is experimental, describe in detail how and how many samples will be made, what testing and research methods will be used, why each of the methods is used.
-Check with the goals and objectives of the study and adjust them if the proposed approaches and methods do not solve any problems.
-Be sure to reflect if any method is copyrighted, or a new methodology will be developed during the project.
+As specified in the competition documentation, in this section “the form of presentation should enable the expert to assess the novelty of the Project idea, the compliance of approaches and research methods with the stated goals and objectives, and the reliability of the results obtained.”
+For example, if the work is experimental, describe in detail how and how many samples will be made, what testing and research methods will be used, and why each method is used.
+Check the goals and objectives of the study and adjust them if the proposed approaches and methods do not solve any problems.
+Be sure to indicate if any method is proprietary, or if a new method will be developed during the project.

 Registration of application for participation

-Having filled in all the fields, the Head must sign the Application.
-To do this, you need to “send” an application to the CIAS and confirm your action by entering the code sent via SMS.
-After that, the registration number is assigned to the application automatically.
+Having filled in all fields, the Manager must sign the Application.
+To do this, you need to “send” an application to KIAS and confirm your action by entering the code sent via SMS.
+After this, a registration number is assigned to the application automatically.

-After signing, the only document sent to the Fund is the Declaration, after signing it appears in the personal account immediately.
-The Declaration must be signed by the Project Managers and Organizations (in the latter case, as an alternative, by a person with the necessary authority).
-The organization, in addition to the signature, puts a seal, the project Manager certifies his signature by the responsible person of the organization or in a notarial form.
+After signing, the only document sent to the Foundation is the Declaration; after signing, it appears in your personal account immediately.
+The declaration must be signed by the Project and Organization Managers (in the latter case, as an alternative, by a person with the necessary authority).
+The organization, in addition to signing, affixes a seal; the project manager certifies his signature by the responsible person of the organization or in notarized form.

-Declaration must be sent RFBR by regular mail to the address: Russia, 119334, Moscow, Leninsky Prospekt, 32a.
-As an alternative, leave a letter in the RFBR mailbox, fixed in the 2nd entrance of the house with the same address (10:00-17:00, except weekends).
+The declaration must be sent RFBR by regular mail to the address: Russia, 119334, Moscow, Leninsky Prospekt, 32a.
+As an alternative, leave a letter in the RFBR mailbox located in the 2nd entrance of the building with the same address (10:00-17:00, except weekends).

-6. What do they pay attention to when performing a design review?
+6. What do people pay attention to when performing a design review?

-In fact, young specialists receive two reviews each with the following items filled in by experts:
+In fact, young specialists receive two reviews with the following items completed by experts:

 — fundamental nature of the research;